-Rendering Previews from Filmora9’s Timeline
+Rendering Previews from Filmora’s Timeline

 The playback of high-resolution video files can lag sometimes if the computer used for editing those files doesn’t have enough processing power.
-Lagging can occur regardless of the video editing software you are using, but Filmora9 offers a quick way to fix this issue.
+Lagging can occur regardless of the video editing software you are using, but Filmora offers a quick way to fix this issue.

 The rendering process can be described as a process during which a computer processes information from a particular data source and creates a preview image that is displayed in the software’s preview window.
-After you add new media files to the Filmora9’s timeline, a red line will appear over the portion of the timeline these media files occupy indicating that the footage hasn’t been rendered yet.
+After you add new media files to the Filmora’s timeline, a red line will appear over the portion of the timeline these media files occupy indicating that the footage hasn’t been rendered yet.

-Your computer will generate rendered versions of the files you placed on the timeline after you click on the Render Preview button that is located in the upper left corner of the Filmora9’s timeline.
+Your computer will generate rendered versions of the files you placed on the timeline after you click on the Render Preview button that is located in the upper left corner of the Filmora’s timeline.

 The Render Progress bar will pop up on the screen, informing you about how much time remains until the rendering process is completed.
 Keep in mind that rendering process can take a while if you are working with a lot of different high-resolution files.

 The rendering process will eliminate the lagging effect that commonly occurs when multiple visual effects are applied to the footage.
 Once the rendering process is completed, the red line displayed over the media files will turn teal.